denivip/DVGAssetPickerController/README.md

 Together helps you to organize, edit, cloud-store and share your videos on social networks, all in one app.
 Together is the easiest way to organize your video-library just the way you want it.

-And here are some screenshots of DVGAssetPickerController in action:
+And here is how DVGAssetPickerController looks in action:

 ![Selecting Three Photos](Screenshots/screencapture1.gif)